How can I get fair auto insurance rates? (Expert Tips)

 As you can see, having anything from a speeding ticket to an accident on your record substantially increases your rates.
 This is applicable to each and every state in the country.

-How can I lower my auto insurance rates?
+How can I lower my car insurance rates?

 Here are some areas where you can control the car insurance rates you are quoted:

 - Make and Model – Choose to drive cars with the cheapest insurance rates.
-You have the right to drive whatever type of vehicle you wish — but you do need to consider whether the one you want is worth the extra premiums you will need to pay.
-If you’re driving a sports car or a car that is difficult or expensive to repair, you will pay more for your auto insurance rates.
+You have the right to drive whatever type of vehicle you wish but you do need to consider whether the one you want is worth the extra premiums you will need to pay.
+If you’re driving a sports car or a car that is difficult or expensive to repair, you will pay more for your car insurance.

 - Rural living –This has its advantages for car insurance purposes.
 Fewer cars on the road mean a lower risk of being in a car accident and having to make a claim against the policy.
 In contrast, if you live in an urban area with lots of activity on the road, you present a higher risk to insure, and your rates will be higher as a result.